AMSUCF/ComicsAndImageText/syllabus.md

 ### Week One: "Kid Stuff" (Opens Monday, May 17, 2021)

+We open with an exemplar of current "all-ages" comics: *Lumberjanes*, a series that has been recognized for its feminist and queer representation, and represents the significant progress in mainstream children's comics.
+Using it as a lens to look back, we will discuss the history of the children's comic, and consider how the "daily newspaper" strips and ephemeral, disposable, comic books influenced early reception of the form.

 - *How to Read Nancy*: Strip, Script
 - Stevenson, Noelle, et al. *Lumberjanes*, Vol. 1.
 BOOM! - BOOM!
 Box, 2015.
 - Hatfield, Charles.
 “Comic Art, Children’s Literature, and the New Comic Studies.” *The Lion and the Unicorn*, vol. 30, no. 3, Johns Hopkins University Press, 2006, pp. 360–82.
-Project MUSE, doi:10.1353/uni.2006.0031.
 - **Due: Activity Verification (Friday May 21st)**

 ### Week Two: Pictures (Opens Monday, May 24, 2021)

+In week two, we use a wordless comic by Norwegian cartoonist Jason, *Tell Me Something*: through considering his sparse minimalism, we can think through the role of visual expression in image-text.
+We place Jason's work in the context of other wordless, or limited text, pieces, including picture books that serve a dual audience as a bridge towards literacy.

 - *How to Read Nancy*: Cast
-Jason. *Tell Me Something.* Fantagraphics, 2004.
+- Jason. *Tell Me Something.* Fantagraphics, 2004.
 - Nikolajeva, Maria, and Carole Scott.
 “The Dynamics of Picturebook Communication.” *Children’s Literature in Education*, vol. 31, no. 4, 2000, pp. 225–39.
-DOI.org (Crossref), doi:10.1023/A:1026426902123.

 ### Week Three: Words (Opens Monday, May 31, 2021)

+As we move towards contemporary comics, we consider how borders are defined based on texts and their placements: using Scott Snyder and Jeff Lemire's indie-comic influenced *A.D.* as a starting point, we contextualize the ways that image-text relationships are ever-changing, and focus in on the role of words as both aesthetic and literary.

 - *How to Read Nancy*: Props, Costumes
 - Snyder, Scott and Jeff Lemire. *A.D.
 After Death*, Vol 1.
 Image Comics, 2016.
 - Witek, Joseph. [“Imagetext, or, Why Art Spiegelman Doesn’t Draw Comics.” *ImageText Vol 1:1*, 2004.](http://imagetext.english.ufl.edu/archives/v1_1/witek/)
+- Buxton, Marc. [“A.D.
+After Death: An Interview with Scott Snyder and Jeff Lemire.”](https://www.denofgeek.com/comics/ad-after-death-an-interview-with-scott-snyder-and-jeff-lemire/) *Den of Geek*, 10 Oct.
+2016.

 ### Week Four: Time (Opens Monday, June 7, 2021)

+Considering the challenges and opportunities of closure, we move to exploring the space between panels, and the potential for play and experimentation with time.
+Using the century-spanning *Julio's Day* as a starting point, we consider how comics relates to more linearly time-driven media.

 - *How to Read Nancy*: Production, Staging
-- Jason. *Tell Me Something.* Fantagraphics, 2004.
+- Hernandez, Gilbert, and Brian Evenson. *Julio’s Day.* Fantagraphics, 2013.
 - Souza, Marcelo Mendes de.
 “Comic-Chronotope in Julio’s Day: Gilbert Hernandez’s Explorations of the Form-Shaping Ideologies of the Medium.” *Journal of Graphic Novels and Comics*, vol. 8, no. 4, Routledge, July 2017, pp. 359–75.
-Taylor and Francis+NEJM, doi:10.1080/21504857.2017.1299021.
 - **Due: Comics Annotation (Sunday, June 13th)**

 ### Week Five: Memory (Opens Monday, June 14, 2021)

+As we move from time to our hazy recollections, we explore the comic as a space for memoir, considering both the nature of self-representation and the intentional use of layers of the real and the abstracted.
+By considering both more traditional comics and web-based work, we can consider the role that changing platforms play in comics as a site of memory.

 - *How to Read Nancy*: Performance
+- Backderf, Derf. *My Friend Dahmer.* Illustrated edition, Harry N. Abrams, 2012.
 - Brosh, Allie.
-"The God of Cake." [*Hyperbole and a Half.* 2010.](http://hyperboleandahalf.blogspot.com/2010/10/god-of-cake.html)
+"The God of Cake." [*Hyperbole and a Half.*](http://hyperboleandahalf.blogspot.com/2010/10/god-of-cake.html) 2010.
 - Quesenberry, Krista.
 “Intersectional and Non-Human Self-Representation in Women’s Autobiographical Comics.” *Journal of Graphic Novels and Comics*, vol. 8, no. 5, Routledge, Sept.
 2017, pp. 417–32.
-Taylor and Francis+NEJM, doi:10.1080/21504857.2017.1355831.
+- Earle, Harriet E. H. “My Friend Dahmer: The Comic as Bildungsroman.” *Journal of Graphic Novels and Comics*, vol. 5, no. 4, Routledge, Oct.
+2014, pp. 429–40.

 ### Week Six: Body (Opens Monday, June 21, 2021)

+Continuing to consider the body and its contested representation in image-text, we move to feminist imaginings and interventions, using Una's *Becoming Unbecoming* work on representing and denouncing sexual violence as a central text.
+We will explore the history of feminist graphic art, and its role in reshaping both indie and mainstream comics.

 - *How to Read Nancy*: Eye, Hand
 - Una. *Becoming Unbecoming.* Illustrated edition, Arsenal Pulp Press, 2016.*